ramishawasim/DiscoDeco/README.md

 ## Description

+Welcome to the Disco.
+Although, you might have gone to the wrong one.
+Ah.
+Oh no. The door's locked...
+Hey, do you hear something?

-Code-base for Beef Daddy - A 3D platformer made using the Unity Engine.
+Code-base for ♡ Beef Daddy ♡ - A 3D platformer made using the Unity Engine.

-Project 3 - DATT4300 (Fall 2021)
+### Controls:

+[WASD] - Move around

+[E] - Interact with surrounding objects/Dance!!

+[F] - Chair interactions

+Mouse Click - Camera movement

+### Gameplay:

+Run around the place and try to escape!
+Avoid being caught and find the code to unlock the door.

 ## Getting Started